Bachelor of Arts in Archeology and Classics

 - Excellent oral and written communication skills.

 - The ability to conduct research using appropriate information literacy, qualitative and/or quantitative data and linguistic skills.

-- The historical background to the cultures of the ancient Mediterranean and its impact upon contemporary social and political issues.
+- Knowledge of the historical background of the cultures if the Mediterranean and its impact upon contemporary social and political issues

-- Ethical competency regarding the concerns of heritage restoration and preservation within a multi-cultural society.
+- Ethical competency regarding the concerns of heritage practice within a multi-cultural society.

-The Bachelor of Arts in Archeology and Classics requires successful completion of 120 credits made up of a 40-credit general education requirement, a 36 to 42 credit major and 38 to 44 credits of free electives.
-Students must achieve a cumulative grade point average of no less than 2.00 on a 4.00 scale, and earn at least a C grade (2.00) in all core courses (18 credits).
-The major comprises core courses covering Archeology, Ancient History, and Ancient Art and electives which may focus on Cultural Heritage or Screen Media.
+The Bachelor of Arts in Archaeology and Classics requires successful completion of 120 credits made up of a 41-credit General Education requirement, a 39 to 45 credit major and 34 to 40 credits of free electives.
+Students must achieve a cumulative grade point average of no less than 2.00 on a 4.00 with no D and no more than one grade of C- in core courses required for the major (21 credits).
+The major comprises core courses covering Archaeology, Ancient History, and Ancient Art and electives which may focus on Cultural Heritage or Screen Media.

 Requirements for the Degree

-- Foundational Skills: First Year Seminar; Writing Skills; Quantitative and Scientific Reasoning, Italian language.
+- Foundational Skills: (First Year Seminar, Writing skills, Quantitative and Scientific Reasoning, Italian language.
 IT skills, Information Literacy, Oral Presentation skills).
 Archaeology and Classics General Education Requirements.

 - CLHS 205 Rome: Republic and Empire

-Students majoring in Archeology and Classics may choose their major electives in one of the following three ways:
+Students majoring in Archaeology and Classics may choose their major electives in one of the following three ways:

-- By choosing 18 credits of Archeology and Classics electives; or
+- By choosing 18 credits of Archaeology and Classics electives; or

-- By choosing 24 credits of Archeology and Classics electives of which 12 credits focus on Cultural Heritage students can major in Archeology and Classics with Cultural Heritage; or
+- By choosing 24 credits of Archaeology and Classics electives of which 12 credits focus on Cultural Heritage

-- By choosing 24 credits of Archeology and Classics of which 12 credits focus on Screen Media, students can major in Archeology and Classics with Screen Media
+- By choosing 24 credits of Archaeology and Classics electives of which 12 credits focus on Screen Media

 Free electives can be used towards satisfying a minor, to supplement a major or to explore other academic areas.
 The number of free electives can vary according to the choices made but they should be sufficient to give a total of 120 credits.